neftyIT/mcbot/ts.md

 #mcbot

-Current Issue:
+### Current Issue:

-The MC Bot won't connect to the server as no commands work at all
+The Grafana Install scripts run but it appears the way the Directories are being place does not allow Grafana to run on test server.